 Use of church buildings

-It should not be assumed that your local church is open for prayer at this time.
-However there are also government exemptions within the regulations that allow a number of church buildings to be used to support vulnerable members of their congregation and the wider community.
+Government regulations allow a number of church buildings to be used to support vulnerable members of their congregation and the wider community.
 This is either through arrangement with other agencies such as food banks, or by providing cooked meals for the homeless.
-In light of the recent instructions by the UK Government and the updated guidance from the Ministry of Housing, Communities and Local Government and the Scottish Government, the following activities are permitted in church buildings:
+The following activities are permitted in church buildings:

 - Services providing food or drink to the homeless